 - Cover leftovers and store in the refrigerator for up to 5 days.

 - Make Ahead / Freezing Instructions: A couple ways to make ahead of time!
 The pie crust dough can be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw in the refrigerator before using.
 Filling can also be prepared ahead of time.
 Cover tightly and store in the refrigerator for up to 2 days.
 Prepared filling can be frozen up to 3 months.
 Thaw in the refrigerator before using.
-Assembled and unbaked hand pies can be covered and refrigerated or frozen for up to 3 days.
+Assembled and unbaked hand pies can be covered and refrigerated for up to 3 days or frozen for up to 3 months.
 If frozen, no need to thaw before baking; simply add an extra couple minutes of bake time.
 Baked hand pies can be frozen for up to 3 months.
 Thaw in the refrigerator, then bring to room temperature before serving.

 - Half Recipe: If desired, you can halve the the filling recipe and only use 1 pie crust to yield about 5 hand pies.

 - Apples: Use any apples you like best.
 I always use Granny Smith + a red variety for a tart/sweet combination.
 I love Pink Lady, Honeycrisp, Jazz, or Fuji.